-What had hitherto only been exceptional, became Innocent specially invested the Dominow a rule. nicans with full inquisitorial powers, equal to those of the bishops.
+What had hither only been exceptional, became now a rule.
+Innocent specially invested the Dominicans with full inquisitorial powers, equal to those of the bishops.
 In his brief of the 20th October, 1248, addressed to the great Dominican, St. Raymond of Pennafort, he declares: "The Dominicans having, as it were, been sent to him by Providence to assist him in the extirpation of heresy, and their zeal remarked by him, he had decided upon intrusting these affairs to them . . . ipsis hujusmodi negotium providimus specialiter committendum."
-He orders, therefore, Father Raymond to send several Dominicans, as inquisitors, to that part of Aragon which belonged to the ecclesiastical province of Aragon, and to give them the decrees issued by Gregory, which were confirmed by Innocent, doubtless, meant by this the decrees of the council of Toulouse, for his own inquisitorial statutes, divided into thirty-eight paragraphs, were only issued several years after this brief.
+He orders, therefore, Father Raymond to send several Dominicans, as inquisitors, to that part of Aragon which belonged to the ecclesiastical province of Aragon, and to give them the decrees Gregory, which were confirmed issued by bv himself.\ Innocent, doubtless, meant by this the decrees of the council of Toulouse, for his own inquisitorial statutes, divided into thirty-eight paragraphs, were only issued several years after this brief.
 In these statutes, dated the 15th May, 1252, we find the Dominicans mentioned as regular inquisitors for Lombardy, the Roman States, and the province of Treviso.